gulam101/LightPad/README.md

 With LightPad the user can also set the application to dark mode to restrain the application from damaging their eyes.

 ![IMG003](https://user-images.githubusercontent.com/45819118/72182075-9bef5400-33e2-11ea-937b-6910e20e46c7.PNG)
+User can also revert back to the white background if they don't like to using the black background.

 ![IMG004](https://user-images.githubusercontent.com/45819118/72182076-9c87ea80-33e2-11ea-9076-a93381336570.PNG)
+The user can change the font size, colour and insert the date/time in the document.